+i.
+Alberta Transportation will be conducting a Functional Planning Study to verify the existing interchange location and access points onto the Yellowhead Highway.

+- ii.
+A Traffic Impact Assessment will be required to confirm the location and distance for access onto Highway 22 from interchange ramp intersection at the time development in the area occurs. - iii.
+The County shall initiate a comprehensive signage upgrade strategy for the Yellowhead Highway in consultation with Alberta Transportation that properly identifies Hamlet attractions and facilities. - iii.
+A Traffic Impact Assessment may be required for multi-lot residential, commercial, industrial and agricultural industrial development to ensure County and Provincial road infrastructure is adequate for anticipated traffic volumes and to mitigate traffic issues within the Hamlet.

+11.1.8 Agricultural Land Use Policies

 - i.
-Alberta Transportation will be conducting a Functional Planning Study to verify the existing interchange location and access points onto the Yellowhead Highway. - ii.
-A Traffic Impact Assessment will be required to confirm the location and distance for access onto Highway 22 from interchange ramp intersection at the time development in the area occurs.

-- III.
-The County shall initiate a comprehensive signage upgrade strategy for the Yellowhead Highway in consultation with Alberta Transportation that properly identifies Hamlet attractions and facilities. - 11.1.8 A Traffic Impact Assessment may be required for multi-lot residential, commercial, industrial and agricultural industrial development to ensure County and Provincial road infrastructure is adequate for anticipated traffic volumes and to mitigate traffic issues within the Hamlet.
-Agricultural Land Use Policies - Some lands within the Agricultural Area will eventually be converted to accommodate growth and expansion of the Hamlet.
-However, until this development proceeds, existing agricultural operations including new Agricultural Industrial developments will be encouraged.

-Within the Agricultural Area, Parkland County will allow extensive agricultural land uses, such as field crops, but not intensive agricultural operations, such as intensive livestock operations, subject to overriding approvals from Provincial and Federal agencies.

-- ii.
-Within the Agricultural area, Parkland County will accommodate new agricultural and alternative energy based industrial development in rural and fringe areas. - iii.
-Subject to overriding approvals from provincial and federal agencies, existing resource extraction operations may remain; however, new resource extraction operations shall be evaluated by the Development Authority to ensure that land use conflicts do not occur between future Hamlet expansion and resource extraction operations. - iv.
-Parkland County shall ensure an orderly progression and staging of development in order to prevent premature Hamlet development and conflicts with existing agricultural operations.

-In Agricultural Industrial development lighting scheme will be required in lighting and Dark Sky policies.
+Some lands within the Agricultural Restricted-Area will eventually be converted to accommodate growth and expansion of the Hamlet.
+However, until this development proceeds, existing agricultural operations including new Agricultural Industrial developments will be encouraged to continue. - ii.
+Within the Agricultural Restricted Area, Parkland County will allow extensive agricultural land uses, such as field crops, but not intensive agricultural operations, such as intensive livestock operations, subject to overriding approvals from Provincial and Federal agencies. - iii.
+Within the Agricultural area, Parkland County will accommodate new agricultural and alternative energy based industrial development in rural and fringe areas. - v-iii.
+Subject to overriding approvals from provincial and federal agencies, existing resource extraction operations may remain; however, new resource extraction operations shall be evaluated by the Municipal Planning CommissionDevelopment Authority to ensure that land use conflicts do not occur between future Hamlet expansion and resource extraction operations. - iv.
+Parkland County shall ensure an orderly progression and staging of development in order to prevent premature Hamlet development and conflicts with existing agricultural operations. - v.
+In Agricultural Industrial development where onsite lighting be required, a lighting scheme will be required in compliance with County approved lighting and Dark Sky policies.